Reading time: 3 minutes

 This allows for individual choices.
 God will judge a man on how good a husband he is.
 God will judge a woman on how good a wife she is.
 But God doesn’t make one responsible for the other’s poor choices.
 God doesn’t directly judge you for how good your marriage is–only indirectly through your performance because it is within your control.

-This isn’t a free pass to act only in your best interest.
+Being judged individually should not encourage acting only in your best interest.
 You should act both in your best interest and also in the best interest of your partner.
 God expects you to give up your demand to have life go the way you want it.
 God opposes the proud.
 Insisting on your way at all costs is usually selfish.

 What has your experience with oneness been like?
 Are you expecting too much or too little from your relationship?